 Participants work in the industry, service sector or health care.
 They are involved in evaluating safety incidents, quality problem and/or complaints.

-Fixed price, all-in, quotation.
-Includes: intake, travel, course materials and access to extra on-line materials.
+Fixed price includes: intake, travel, training, course materials and access to extra on-line materials.

-The training room is part of the experience and the effect of the training.
+The training room influences the effect of the training.
 The following is required:

 Participants say the following about the training: